jrladd/CIS241/slides/visualizing.md

 ## You Try It!

-Look at the documentation for the `mpg` data set.
-What visualization type would you use to compare the counts of each type of car?
+Look at the `taxis` data set.
+What visualization type would you use to compare the counts of each destination Borough?
 Which variables would you use, and what *kind* of variables are they?
 Jot down your answers.

 ## Viz Can Help Us See *Proportions*.